ruthvik92/shape-biased-attention/README.md

 *  We have 16 patches and assuming $d\_model \in R^{512}$, we have features in $R^{16 \times 512}$.
 Correlation is calculated as $R^{16 \times 512} \times R^{512 \times 16} \in R^{16x16} $.
 Let this matrix be `corr_matrix`.
 * First row in `corr_matrix` tells you how correlated each a patch is w.r.t the first patch.
 *  Operation `corr_matrix * dist_weight` will scale the correlation values inversely proportional to the distance from the patch.
+*  This will enable penalizing attention values for patches that are not only correlated but also closeby in proximity.
+*  Imagine  a picture of cat, `16x16` is a patch size, we would like to penalize the attention for patches if they're are all attending to the similar texture (e.g., Cat's fur).
+If two `16x16` blocks that are next to each other within the cat's fur, we would like to reduce the attention between these two patches because it "might" encourage texture learning.
+Air quotes because, I am not sure yet!!
 *  Note that we typically zero out the diagonal entries of `penalty` to prevent unnecessarily penalizing the self attention for each patch.